 Read MoreCompanies & Partnershipskeyboard_arrow_right

 One form of partnership is where all the partners are “general” partners and participate in the management of the business.
 In this structure, the only restrictions on sharing profits and withdrawing capital are those agreed between the partners.
-As well as general partnerships, the Partnership Law sets out the rules for “ordinary” limited partnerships.
+As well as general partnerships, the Partnership Act sets out the rules for “ordinary” limited partnerships.
 However, limited partners must not participate in the management of the business and a limited partner’s right to share in the profits or withdraw capital is restricted.

 Foreign businesses that do not wish to establish a Cayman Islands subsidiary, do have the option of registering a branch operation in Cayman.
 The process to register a branch with the Cayman Registrar of Companies is straightforward and the branch, once registered, is required to maintain a local registered agent and pay annual fees to the Cayman Islands Government to maintain its registration.